 Which module did you enjoy the most and why?

-What are the best and worst parts about working in environmental science?
-Where would you like to be in 3 years time in your life and career?
+What are the best and worst parts of working in environmental science?
+Where would you like to be in 3 years’ time in your life and career?

 As alumni, would you have any advice for those entering the field?

 “Read, Read, Read.
 Keep up to date with what is going on out there; just because you’ve graduated does not mean you can stop learning!!
 Plus, in interviews, if you’re up to date with current affairs you’ll be able to actually hold a conversation with your interviewers.

 Intern, Intern, Intern.
 While you are studying or looking for a job, volunteer or get an internship somewhere.
 This will look good on your CV and also help expand your network – you never know who you’re going to need as a reference or a foot in the door.”